Jazastry/espresso-libre/README.md

 ## 🙏 Acknowledgments

-- Inspired by the original [Espresso_Libre VSCode theme](https://github.com/gerane/VSCodeThemes/tree/master/gerane.Theme-Espresso_Libre)
+- **Chris Thomas** - Original creator of the Espresso Libre TextMate theme
-- Built with inspiration from the [vscode.nvim](https://github.com/Mofiqul/vscode.nvim) theme structure
+- The Neovim community for inspiration and feedback
-- Coffee and espresso color palettes from various design resources
+- All the plugin authors who make Neovim amazing

 ---

-**Enjoy coding with the warm, cozy feeling of Espresso_Libre! ☕**
+*Enjoy coding with the warm, inviting colors of Espresso_Libre! ☕*